-His massive installation, Scaffold (2019), is stacked with the sculptures for which Tallur is most recognized.
-Several of these works incorporate or reference iconography which is almost inseparable from the idea of India (or stereotypes of India) in the popular imagination.
-The three-story industrial scaffolding interferes with our ability to look at a single sculpture in the round, upending typical standards of museum display and forcing interrupted vantage points.
+His massive installation, Scaffold (2019), was stacked with the sculptures for which Tallur is most recognized.
+Several of these works incorporated or referenced iconography which is almost inseparable from the idea of India (or stereotypes of India) in the popular imagination.
+The three-story industrial scaffolding interfered with our ability to look at a single sculpture in the round, upending typical standards of museum display and forcing interrupted vantage points.

-The exhibition includes the premiere of the exhibition’s partial namesake, Fringe (2019), a towering 18’-tall site-specific installation coated in bone meal, bone char, and crushed bone which was inspired by historic Indian temple fragments in the collection of the Philadelphia Museum of Art.
-Also, on view is the debut of a video work, Interference (2019), inaugurating Tallur’s use of film as an artistic medium.
-The mesmerizing slow-motion video captures clouds of dust being beaten out of a historic rug from the collection of the Junagadh Museum in Gujarat, India, both obscuring and revealing its intricate pattern through this process.
-The off-register audio creates a resounding echo suggestive of mortars discharging in the distance while the dust clouds evoke a city under aerial bombardment.
+The exhibition included the premiere of the exhibition’s partial namesake, Fringe (2019), a towering 18’-tall site-specific installation coated in bone meal, bone char, and crushed bone which was inspired by historic Indian temple fragments in the collection of the Philadelphia Museum of Art.
+Also, on view was the debut of a video work, Interference (2019), inaugurating Tallur’s use of film as an artistic medium.
+The mesmerizing slow-motion video captured clouds of dust being beaten out of a historic rug from the collection of the Junagadh Museum in Gujarat, India, both obscuring and revealing its intricate pattern through this process.
+The off-register audio created a resounding echo suggestive of mortars discharging in the distance while the dust clouds evoke a city under aerial bombardment.

 A recipient of The Skoda Prize for Indian Contemporary Art, Tallur has exhibited internationally, including solo exhibitions in Germany, South Korea, India, China, and the United States.
 He is represented by Nature Morte (New Delhi), Gallery Chemould (Mumbai), Arario Gallery (Seoul), and Jack Shainman (New York City), and his work is in public and private collections.
 He received a BFA in Painting from Chamarajendra Academy of Visual Arts (1996), an MFA in Museology from Maharaja Sayyajirao University (1998), and an MA in Contemporary Fine Art Practice from Leeds Metropolitan University (2002).
 Tallur was born in Karnataka, India in 1971.
 He splits his time between his coastal family home in Karnataka, India and the industrial urban city of Daegu, South Korea.